williampaulmoore/ts-bootstrap/readme.md

 ### Contributing

 The project is typescript tested via jest.
 Each project bootstrapper will be setup in its own directory under the ./src dir (which is the root for project source).
 Test files are expected to be typescript, live in the same directory and have .test as a prefix to the file extension.

 e.g. ./scr/ts-cli/index.test.ts

 ### QA

 There is a __qa.sh__ in the root directory that is mainly intended for ci pipeline, it performs a test run that will generate a testrun report and a coverage report.
 TAP format is uised for the test run report as it is a universal format rathen than tool or language specific.

+Usage: ./qa.sh [-u|--unit -i|--integration]

+- -u|--unit          : runs the unit tests
+- -i|--integration   : runs the integration tests

+n. at least one command line argument must be supplied
+n. both command lines arguments can be supplied at the same time